Creating a Toltec Package#

 build:

-name: Build and package
+name: Build package

-runs-on: ubuntu-latest
+runs-on: ubuntu-20.04

 steps:

-uses: actions/setup-python@v4
+uses: actions/checkout@v4

 - name: Build package